 Areas of work

-1 Hare Court was the first set of Chambers to specialise in family law and we now have 12 silks and 30 juniors.
-The majority of members work in the area of matrimonial finance, while some members of Chambers are involved in child law.
+1 Hare Court was the first set of chambers to specialise in family law and we now have 13 silks and 28 juniors.
+The majority of chambers’ work is in the area of matrimonial finance, while some members of chambers are involved in child law disputes.
 Former members of chambers include two previous presidents of the Family Division, two Lords Justice of Appeal and four High Court judges of the Family Division.
-Current members of Chambers have acted in almost all the recent important matrimonial finance cases, including White, Miller/McFarlane, McCartney, Agbaje, Radmacher v Granatino, Prest, Whyatt v Vince and Sharland.
+Current members of chambers have acted in almost all the landmark matrimonial finance cases, including White, Miller/McFarlane, McCartney, Radmacher v Granatino, Prest, Whyatt v Vince, Sharland, Owens and Waggett.
 Chambers’ clients tend to be high-net worth individuals from the worlds of commerce, entertainment, finance and sport.

 We expect that applicants will have a strong academic record.
 1 Hare Court has a long-standing tradition of contributing to legal works.
-Rayden on Divorce, which is the principal practitioners’ textbook, was renamed Rayden & Jackson as a tribute to the former head of Chambers Joseph Jackson QC, who edited the work for many years.
-Members of Chambers continue to edit Rayden & Jackson, as well as many other leading books, and we regularly contribute articles to the specialist press.
+Rayden on Divorce, the principal practitioners’ textbook, was renamed Rayden & Jackson as a tribute to the former head of chambers Joseph Jackson QC, who edited the work for many years.
+Members of chambers continue to edit Rayden & Jackson, as well as many other leading books, and we regularly contribute articles to the specialist press.
 Candidates who demonstrate the potential to carry on this strong intellectual tradition will impress.

 A pupillage at 1 Hare Court offers training in advocacy, advice and drafting in every aspect of family work, particularly matrimonial finance.
 Our strong reputation and the quality of training available means that those pupils who are not taken on stand a good prospect of finding a professional opportunity elsewhere, frequently in other specialist chambers.